juliaaano/juliaaano/_posts/2017/2017-04-10-build-and-release-pipeline.md

 Much has been said about continuous delivery.
 I strongly agree it is a matter of process and people before anything else.
 Nonetheless, I don't find examples or how-to's out there quite often.
 Probably because the resulting implementation is specific to the development process in place.
 I hope you can use this to get you started and evolve it towards your own deployment pipeline.

-The solution presented in this blog came from my **Java Starter** project.
-Check out the source code at [https://github.com/juliaaano/java-starter](https://github.com/juliaaano/java-starter){:target="_blank"}.
+The solution presented in this blog came from my Spark Java Maven **Archetypes** project.
+Check out the source code at [https://github.com/juliaaano/archetypes/tree/master/sparkjava](https://github.com/juliaaano/archetypes/tree/master/sparkjava){:target="_blank"}.